danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 where $$A$$ is the adjacency matrix of the graph, and $$D$$ is the diagonal degree matrix.

-While finding the optimal minCUT is a NP-hard problem, there exist relaxations that can be leveraged by [spectral clustering (SC)](https://en.wikipedia.org/wiki/Spectral_clustering) to find near-optimal solutions in polynomial time.
-Still, the complexity of SC is in the order of $$O(N^3)$$ for a graph of $$N$$ nodes, making it expensive to apply to large graphs.
+While finding the optimal minCUT is a NP-hard problem, there exist relaxations that can find near-optimal solutions in polynomial time.
+These relaxations, however, are still very expensive and are not able to generalize to unseen samples.

-A possible way of solving this scalability issue is to search for good cluster assignments using SGD, which is the idea on which we based our implementation of minCUT pooling.

 ## MinCUT pooling

 ![Embeddings]({{ site.url }}/images/2019-07-25/GNN_pooling.png)

-We designed minCUT pooling to be used in-between message-passing layers of GNNs.
-The idea is that, like in standard convolutional networks, pooling layers should help the network capture broader patterns in the input data by summarizing local information.
+The idea behind minCUT pooling is to take a continuous relaxation of the minCUT problem and implement it as a GNN layer with a custom loss function.
+By minimizing the custom loss, the GNN learns to find minCUT clusters on any given graph and aggregates the clusters to reduce the graph's size.
+At the same time, because the layer can be used as a part of a larger architecture, any other loss that is being minimized during training will influence the clusters found by the minCUT layer, making them optimal for the particular task at hand.

 At the core of minCUT pooling there is a MLP, which maps the node features $$\mathbf{X}$$ to a __continuous__ cluster assignment matrix $$\mathbf{S}$$ (of size $$N \times K$$):